JHR1986/johnhenryroche-ms4-youngirishartists/README.md

 ### Typography
 - The Roboto font (which I downloaded from Google Fonts) is the main font used throughout the whole website, with Sans Serif as the fallback font in case for any reason the Roboto font fails to be imported correctly.
+I used this font because I liked its structure, easy to read style and modern appearance.
 - As per its description on the Google Fonts website, Roboto has a mechanical skeleton and the forms are largely geometric, while at the same time, the font features friendly and open curves.
 It was designed by Christian Robertson, an interface designer at Google.

 ### Imagery
 - The imagery within the website is very focused upon the artworks that the site is selling.
 The home page has a large background image featuring a very colourful oil painting on a white canvas, which immediately captures the attention of the user.
 The About and Artists pages feature cards with images of the management team of Young Irish Artists and the artists represented in the site, and these give the user a visual representation of who these people are.
-The artworks page itself includes cards with images of the artworks so users can choose the style and design of what they wish to purchase, and there is a feature where the user can click into the artwork to see a full screen image and study it more carefully.
+The artworks page itself includes cards with images of the artworks so users can choose the style and design of what they wish to purchase, and there is a feature where the user can click into the artwork to see a full screen image (which opens in a new tab) and study it more carefully.
 Examples of images from the site are detailed below;

 ![homepage](https://user-images.githubusercontent.com/71781554/129009918-c8f547e5-0cba-4a9b-b4d3-fcf1876bad8a.png)